boxen/boxen/README.md

 ### Managing Boxen's Puppet Modules

 There are roughly nine million puppet modules under the [Boxen GitHub organization][boxen].
-To clone them all into a central location, run `script/sync-puppet`.
+To clone them all, run `script/sync-puppet`.
 This script will make sure every `boxen/puppet-*` repo is cloned under the `./puppet`, which is ignored by Git.